 Georgia grown products are 1) non-processed agriculture products grown in Georgia, and 2) agriculture value-added products that are processed in Georgia.

 Examples of value-added products are jams/jellies, barbeque sauce and salad dressing.

 The Benefits of a Farm to School Program and the 2020 Vision for School Nutrition

 Farm to School programs provide a multitude of benefits to students, farmers, schools and the community.
 Students learn about where their food comes from, are provided with fresh, locally grown food choices and nutrition education related to those foods, and in some cases have opportunities to meet the farmers that grow those local foods.
 Farmers experience new or expanding market opportunities for their agriculture products.
-The 2020 Vision enhances and supports the efforts of the School Nutrition Program and promotes a positive perception of school nutrition programs.
+The 2020 Vision enhances and supports the efforts of the School Nutrition Program.
 Purchasing Georgia grown products supports the local economy and keeps money circulating in Georgia.
 A farm to school program and the 2020 Vision for School Nutrition provide a link from the agriculture community to schools.

 Georgia Grown – This promotional program from the Georgia Department of Agriculture includes an online searchable database that features (but is not limited to): Seasonal crops; producers, farmers markets and agritourism activities; wholesalers, distributors, packers, and other products, businesses and agriculture related services.